 At a glance

 The ROK has made remarkable economic progress in the last half-century.
 When the Japanese occupation ended in 1945, Korea was impoverished and its economy was rurally-based.
 Much of its infrastructure was destroyed during the Korean War, which also had an enormous human cost.
 As a result, by 1960 the ROK's per capita GDP was comparable with those of the poorer countries of Asia and Africa.
 Sustained high economic growth since the 1960s, supported by significant US investment, has enabled the ROK's transformation into a highly industrialised and internationally competitive economy.
-In 2011, the ROK was the 15th largest economy in the world based on GDP at market prices and the 12th largest economy based on purchasing power parity (PPP).
-With a population of 48 million, the ROK ranked 35th in GDP per capita terms in 2012 while on a PPP basis, the ROK ranked 26th for GDP per capita.
+In 2012, the ROK was the 15th largest economy in the world based on GDP at market prices and the 12th largest economy based on purchasing power parity (PPP).
+With a population of 50 million, the ROK ranked 35th in GDP per capita terms in 2012 while on a PPP basis, the ROK ranked 26th for GDP per capita.

-Long-term, the ROK economy faces the challenge of structural pressures: it needs to fund high defence expenditure, has an ageing population and low birth-rate, has low service-sector productivity and faces increasing competition in global markets, particularly from emerging exporters.
+Long-term, the ROK economy faces the challenge of structural pressures: it has an ageing population and low birth-rate, has low service-sector productivity and faces increasing competition in global markets, particularly from emerging exporters.

 The ROK's traditional trade and financial links with the United States are supported by strengthening ties within Asia.
-In 2008, China became the ROK's largest trading partner and in 2010, China was the destination for 25.1 per cent of ROK exports, followed by the United States (10.7 per cent) and Japan.
+In 2004, China became the ROK's largest merchandise trading partner.
 The United States, as the main market for many Chinese goods manufactured from ROK intermediate inputs, is likely to remain vital to the ROK's economic prospects for the foreseeable future.

-The ROK is currently negotiating FTAs or similar agreements with Canada, Mexico, Japan, the Gulf Cooperation Council, Australia (see Australia-Korea Free Trade Agreement Negotiations), New Zealand and Turkey.
-The ROK has also been considering bilateral FTAs with China, Russia, MERCOSUR (a South American regional trade agreement), the Southern Africa Customs Union, Panama, Vietnam, Israel, and a trilateral FTA with China and Japan, and has expressed an interest in joining the Trans-Pacific Partnership (TPP).
+The ROK is currently negotiating FTAs or similar agreements with Mexico, Japan, the Gulf Cooperation Council, New Zealand and Turkey.
+The ROK has also been considering bilateral FTAs with China, Russia, MERCOSUR (a South American regional trade agreement), the Southern Africa Customs Union, Panama, Vietnam, Israel, a trilateral FTA with China and Japan, and has expressed an interest in joining the Trans-Pacific Partnership (TPP).